pkic/pkimm/categories/strategy-and-vision/_index.md

 #### Guidance

 The success of the PKI implementation highly depends on the organization top management support.
-Top management typically also acts as a sponsor of the PKI, meaning that they allocate and approve budget needed to build and maintain PKI.
+Top management typically also acts as a sponsor of the PKI, meaning that they allocate and approve budget needed to build and maintain the PKI.

 The basic assumption is that the established digital trust is going to be maintained and developed for years, and therefore it is important to have a long-term vision and strategy for the PKI.
 The strategy and vision should be aligned with the overall organizational goals and approach.